 - Use caulk or weatherstripping to seal those gaps.

 Some home appliances generate heat — like clothes dryers, dishwashers, and ovens.
 That heat lingers after you’ve turned them off, and you can use it to warm your home.
 It’s as easy as leaving the appliance door open for a few minutes after use.

 Use the heat from showers and hot baths, too.
 When you’re finished bathing, leave the bathroom door and let the hot, steamy air out.
 It will help your home feel warmer, too.
 (Related: How to Improve Indoor Humidity.)

 Air Dry Clothes Indoors

-Air drying indoors raises indoor humidity levels, and humid air feels warmer than dry air at the same temperature.
+Air drying clothing indoors raises your home’s humidity levels, and humid air feels warmer than dry air at the same temperature.
 You can install a retractable clothesline that disappears when not in use or hang clothes on a drying rack.
 Humidifying your air this way also helps stop those annoying static shocks.
 (Related: How to Stop Static Electricity in Your Home.)

 Open Curtains in the Morning